calrissian/flowmix/README.md

 List<Flow> flows = // create list of flows using the FlowBuilder

 StormTopology topology = new FlowmixFactory(
-    new MockFlowLoaderSpout(flows, 60000),      // spout to provide the flows
+    new SimpleFlowLoaderSpout(flows, 60000),    // spout to provide the flows
     new MockEventGeneratorSpout(10),            // spout to provide the events new PrinterBolt(), 6)                       // standard output bolt .create()